By Julia on April 10, 2016 Kindle Edition Verified Purchase Review

 A band of Arabic slavers kidnap Kyrin Cieri and murder her mother on the coast of Britannia.
 Forced to sail for Araby with an exiled warrior from the East and a peasant girl closer than a sister by blood, Kyrin learns Subak to protect those she loves.
 She vows to face the blade that killed her mother and gain justice.
 For she must return to her father’s side and take up the stronghold keys as Cierheld stronghold’s first daughter.

 On the perilous caravan march to Oman, a strange dagger of Damascus steel shaped like a falcon pursues Kyrin through tiger-haunted dreams.
 She escapes from the raiders of the sands only to be embroiled in the secrets of the caliph’s court.

 Kyrin’s master wants many things of her.
 But first he must make her his tool and the caliph’s.

 To keep her friends from a lingering death, Kyrin Cieri, keeper of the keys, takes up justice against hate and a dagger against her master’s sword.
-She can save them . . .
-If she can pay the price the falcon dagger demands.
+She can save them . . . if she can pay the price of hope that the falcon dagger demands.

 “Falcon Heart by Azalea Dabill stands unique as a mix of medieval, romance, history, fantasy, and mystery with a strong Christian undercurrent.
 Written in flowing, fast-paced, poetic prose, it transports the reader to another place and time, rich in description and visual images.
 While very much a new genre to me, Ms. Dabill has done an amazing job of creating a story world that wraps the reader in its spell.
 For young adult readers on up, if you are intrigued by the timely themes of Christian vs. Arab culture as well as those already mentioned, you will not be disappointed.” – Norma Gail